voduchuy/pacmensl/README.md

 PeCmeAL (pek-meal) : Parallel extensible Chemical master equation Analysis Library.

 ## Prerequisites
+Compilation and build tools:
+* CMake (3.10 or higher)
+* C, CXX compilers.

+An MPI implementation (e.g., OpenMPI, MPICH) on your system.

 Pecmeal requires the following libraries to be installed on your system: